hasura/graphql-engine/graphql/manual/queries/simple-object-queries.rst

 You can fetch a single node or multiple nodes of the same type using a simple object query.

-E.g. Fetch a list of authors:
+For example, fetch a list of authors:

 .. graphiql::
   :view_only: